RileyCullen/CPSC4310/MLP2/README.md

 9. oldpeak - A decimal type denoting the amount of ST depression induced by exercise.
 10. ca - An integer type (0 - 3) denoting the number of major vessels colored by flourosopy.
 11. num - An integer value (0 - 4) denoting the stage of heart disease a person has (0 - no heart disease, 4 - stage 4 heart disease).

-Below are additonal features resulting from one hot encoding.
 12. location_Cleveland - A boolean type denoting if the data was obtained from Cleveland.
 13. location_Hungary - A boolean type denoting if the data was obtained from Hungary.
 14. location_Switzerland - A boolean type denoting if the data was obtained from Switzerland.